 National Maritime Museum

-Life savers, fundraisers, trailblazers: discover the vital roles that women play in saving lives at sea.
+Life savers, fundraisers, trailblazers: this exhibition explored the vital roles that women play in saving lives at sea.

 As told to Elizabeth Oliver, Digital Content Producer at Royal Museums Greenwich